2017-fall-os/shell-scarrillo9/shell/README.md

 $ make clean
 ~~~

 Talked and troubleshooted with Ricardo Alvarez and Ana Garcia on the execution of commands for part 1, and showed Ricardo how my change directory command worked.
+Used Freudenthal's demo code for piping.
+Used code from book on forking.